LifestyleCorp/medical-digital-twin/README.md

 # Support

-If you encounter any issues or have questions, feel free to open an [Issue](https://github.com/LifestyleCorp/medical-digital-twin/issues) or reach out to the maintainers.
+If you encounter any issues or have questions, feel free to open an [Issue](https://github.com/LifestyleCorp/medical-digital-twin/issues) or reach out to the maintainers. some illustrations and blender videos are made by Chris Jones @cjones3D
 ---

 © 2024 Human Digital Twin Project.
 All rights reserved.